Powell: Fed ‘not at all sure’ inflation will fade next year

 Powell told the House Financial Services Committee that most economists regard the current price spikes, which have sent consumer inflation to a three-decade high, as largely a response to the pandemic’s persistent disruptions to supply and demand.
 As Americans have spent more time at home, they have ramped up spending on furniture, appliances, laptop computers.
 Soaring demand for such goods, combined with parts shortages, have resulted in supply chain snarls and higher prices.

-In the past, Powell has frequently expressed his belief that these supply-and-demand imbalances should fade as the pandemic eases, which would reduce inflation.
+In the past, Powell, who was nominated last week to a second four-year term by President Joe Biden, has frequently expressed his belief that these supply-and-demand imbalances should fade as the pandemic eases, which would reduce inflation.
 But on Wednesday, he said that while such an outcome is “likely,” it is only a forecast.

 “The point is, we can’t act as if we’re sure of that,” he said.
 “We’re not at all sure of that.
 Inflation has been more persistent and higher than we’ve expected.”